jgperrin/net.jgp.labs.spark.football/README.md

 If you are in interested in using Spark with Java, consider the **Spark with Java** book by Jean Georges Perrin and published by Manning.
 Find out more about the book at: [https://www.manning.com/books/spark-with-java](https://www.manning.com/books/spark-with-java).

+## Examples

+Examples are making basic analytics with Spark, nothing you could not do without a SQL database, except maybe, the prediction of the winner of the soccer World Cup 2022.

+## Datasets

 Datasets used in those labs are coming from: